Guarrdon/Log4Net.RedisStream/README.md

 ## Getting Started

 Redis 5.0 introduced [Redis Streams](https://redis.io/topics/streams-intro), an append only log like data structure.
-This paradigm is a natural fit for application logging, so a common logging framework, [Log4Net](https://logging.apache.org/log4net/), was extended to through a custom appender to provide the functionality.
+This paradigm is a natural fit for application logging, so a common logging framework, [Log4Net](https://logging.apache.org/log4net/), was extended through a custom appender to provide the functionality.

 This readme will provide detail on the how the appender should be leveraged to communicate with Redis Streams.